flcdrg/get-azure-app-configuration-action/README.md

 A GitHub Action that allows settings to be pulled from an Azure App Configuration store

-## Create an action from this template

-Click the `Use this Template` and provide the new repo details for your action

 ## Code in Main

 > First, you'll need to have a reasonably modern version of `node` handy.
 This won't work with versions older than 9, for instance.